Kevin Smith: Personal life

 After the success of his first films, Smith moved to Los Angeles, though he felt homesick due to being away from Red Bank, New Jersey.
 He dated actress Joey Lauren Adams, and declared his desire to marry her in Time magazine.
 Smith and Adams' relationship was tested by their working together on Chasing Amy, and the two had a heated argument while on the film's set.
 They broke up in June 1997.

 Smith is married to Jennifer Schwalbach Smith, whom he met while she was interviewing him for USA Today.
 They got married at Skywalker Ranch on April 25, 1999.
-He photographed her for a nude pictorial in Playboy that consisted of photographs by various celebrities.
+He photographed her for a nude pictorial in Playboy.
 Their daughter, Harley Quinn Smith, was born June 26, 1999, and was named after the character from Batman: The Animated Series.
 They live in the Hollywood Hills in a house Smith purchased from his longtime friend Ben Affleck in 2003.

-Though raised Catholic, Smith began to become disillusioned about his beliefs in his early 20s, and came to see Catholic Mass as "dry and lip-servicey".
-Seeking out advice, Smith spoke to a priest, who analogized faith to liquid filling a shot glass, and explained that the glass grows in size as a person grows older, and thus the same knowledge that satisfies a person as a child can be insufficient as an adult.
-Smith researched Christianity thoroughly, explored other religions, read the Biblical apocrypha, and tried joining a Pentecostal congregation.
-The thoughts and ideas he explored during this time formed the inspiration for his film Dogma, the beginning of which features characters using the shot glass metaphor used by the priest.
-Though Smith still regularly attended Mass as late as 1998, he stated on "Back to the Well", a feature on the Clerks II documentary, that he only goes to Mass on the day before he starts production of a film, and the day before it premieres.
-In September 2014, Smith said that he believes in God, stating "Proof of God is that I have a career."
-Conversely, in a 2015 interview, he said that he had left both Catholicism and a belief in God behind, stating that the death of his dog was what caused him to do so.
-He said that upon the dog's death, he realized that dogs do not have religious beliefs.
-This in turn made him decide that religion was something meant to comfort children who were afraid of death.
-As an adult, Smith decided he no longer needed religion if his dog did not.
-When asked about his religious beliefs in 2017, Smith said that he "believes in people".

 Smith is an avid hockey fan and supports the New Jersey Devils.
 He is also a fan of the Edmonton Oilers.